jayeheffernan/WifiQueue/README.md

 ## onConnect(*callback*)

-This function sets a callback to be trigger whenever the device connects.
+Sets a callback to be trigger whenever the device connects.

 ```squirrel
 wq.onConnect(function() {